rubenwood/eon-js-libs/README.md

 - Jaymies EON library updated for EON Studio 10.

-EONLibrary.js
+EONLibrary.js (and EONLibrary.min.js)

 - Jaymies EON library for EON Studio 9.
+Also has minified version.